yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 5. Transactionality.

-The core APIs used for messaging are the depanlinkNotify Containertengahlink./notify-container-component.htmlbelakanglink and depanlinkPolling Containertengahlink./polling-container-component.htmlbelakanglink components.
-More information can be found in the depanlinkProgrammer's Guidetengahlink./event-driven-architecture.htmlbelakanglink.
+The core APIs used for messaging are the [Notify Container](./notify-container-component.html) and [Polling Container](./polling-container-component.html) components.
+More information can be found in the [Programmer's Guide](./event-driven-architecture.html).

 ## Processing Services